bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 |DOCKER_PASSWORD|A read-only access token, generated from the page at <https://hub.docker.com/settings/security> |

 :::info
-Currently this authentication is only available (and required) by the [docker hub](https://hub.docker.com/)
+Currently, this authentication is only available (and required) by the [Docker Hub](https://hub.docker.com/)
 :::